-"Comprehensive personal care home" means a facility which is licensed by the Department of Health, in accordance with N.J.A.C.
+"Comprehensive personal care home" means a facility which is licensed by the Department, in accordance with N.J.A.C.
 8:36, to provide room and board and to assure that assisted living services are available when needed, to four or more adults unrelated to the proprietor.
 Residential units in comprehensive personal care homes house no more than two residents and have a lockable door on the unit entrance.

 "Continuing care retirement community" means the provision of lodging and nursing, medical, or other related services at the same or another location to an individual pursuant to an agreement effective for the life of the individual or for a period greater than one year, including mutually terminable contracts, and in consideration of the payment of an entrance fee with or without other periodic charges.
 A fee which is less than the sum of the regular periodic charges for one year of residency is not considered an entrance fee.
 For Certificate of Need exemption purposes, a new or proposed community which will have fewer than four independent living units per nursing facility bed, or an existing community which proposes to construct additional nursing facility beds which will be utilized by persons who have not paid the entrance fee, is not a continuing care retirement community.
+The required four to one ratio shall be maintained at all times.
+Beds licensed as assisted living residence, comprehensive personal care home or residential health care may be counted in the numerator of this ratio, at the discretion of the applicant.

-"Deficiency" means a finding or findings by the Department of Health that a facility is not in compliance with applicable State licensure requirements and/or Federal requirements for a health care facility.
-A deficiency remains valid unless overruled by the Commissioner of Health or a judicial appeal process.
+"Deficiency" means a finding or findings by the Department that a facility is not in compliance with applicable State licensure requirements and/or Federal requirements for a health care facility.
+A deficiency remains valid unless overruled by the Commissioner of Health and Senior Services or a judicial appeal process.

-"Department" means the New Jersey State Department of Health.
+"Department" means the New Jersey State Department of Health and Senior Services.